stefwalter/cockpit/doc/protocol.md

  * "module": the module to retrieve resource from
  * "path": path of the resource within the module.
+ * "accept": various options for choosing the resource file

-The module may either be fully qualified (ie: module@host), although the host part is not used for routing, and the usual "open" command "host" option should be used.
+The "module" may either be fully qualified (ie: module@host), although the host part is not used for routing, and the usual "open" command "host" option should be used.
 The module may also be a module checksum.

+If "accept" includes "minified" then a minified form of the file will be selected, if it is available.

 The channel payload will be the raw (possibly binary) byte data of the resource being retrieved.